Edinburgh-Glasgow push-pull 1972

 D Cross

-Leith Central station was one of the largest stations in Britain with a span of 67m but it had a working life of less than fifty years and was then used as DMU servicing depot for 17 years.
+Leith Central station was one of the largest stations in Britain with a span of 67m but it had a working life of less than fifty years closing in 1952 after which it was then used as DMU servicing depot for a number of years.

 Reproduced with acknowledgement to A C Mullay and Ian Allan Publishers